openstack-charmers/openstack-bundles/stable/openstack-base/README.md

     sudo snap install openstackclients

-## Unlock vault
+## Unseal vault

-This release uses vault to secure keystone - vault needs to be unlocked before the configuration can be finalised and the cloud used.
-See the following documentation for unlock steps:
+This release uses vault to secure keystone - vault needs to be unsealed before the configuration can be finalised and the cloud used.
+See the following documentation for unseal steps:

-[Unlocking vault][vault-appendix]
+[Unsealing vault][vault-appendix]

 ## Access the cloud